- Awesome Birds of Prey

 Scotland has 10,250 miles of coastline so marine wildlife was bound to play a big part in this article.
 We've featured four of our favourite marine dwelling creatures below.
 A couple of them are fairly easy to spot, but one is an extremely rare visitor to Scotland.

 Basking Sharks are a gentle giant!
-Despite being the second biggest fish in the oceans (only the Whale Shark is bigger) they only eat on plankton.
+Despite being the second biggest fish in the oceans at 6-8m long in their adult years (only the Whale Shark is bigger) they only eat on plankton.
 They consume it in huge quantities by filtering it out of seawater as they swim along with their mouths wide open.

 Video: Basking Sharks Swim in Scotland All Year Round